Skip to main content

 drag_and_drop_component.png

-2. In the Settings panel, select the Event Log to display.
+2. In the Settings panel, select your target Event Log from the dropdown menu.

 select_event_log.png